“Gareth Brahams is a titan of the employment law world” with “a tactical nous that is unmatched anywhere in the City.” Legal 500 2024

 Gareth Brahams is a recognised leader in the field of employment law.

-He has over 25 years of experience in employment law advising senior executives and other employees, large and small employers, partners and members of LLPs.
+He has nearly 30 years of experience in employment law advising senior executives and other employees with high value/high stakes situations, large and small employers, partners and members of LLPs.

 Whilst he has brokered thousands of favourable settlements, he is particularly renowned for his victories in the Courts and Tribunals, taking on and beating some of the largest employers and LLPs in the world both in the financial services sector and other fields on behalf of individual employees.